 Some people like them sunny side up, others over easy, and some fitness fans will even down a few eggs completely raw to start their day.
-It is no secret that eggs rank near the top of foods with the highest biological value for protein.
+It is no secret that eggs rank near the top for foods with the highest biological value for protein.
 With just 75 calories but seven grams of all-natural protein along with essential vitamins & minerals, one egg represents an entire factory of disease-fighting nutrients… not only for humans but for our dogs as well.
 That's right!
 Dogs can have cooked or raw eggs.

 If you’ve spent any time around a farm or ranch with laying hens and unleashed dogs you’ll know that canines are enamored with eating fresh eggs – shells and all – sometimes to the point of becoming a nuisance if you were counting on those for your morning omelet!

 Fresh, raw eggs have been a biologically appropriate staple of canine diets for thousands of years providing enhanced health and longevity as a complete source of amino acids, vitamin A, riboflavin, vitamin B12, iron, selenium, and fatty acids.
 Even the shell is rich in calcium, contributing to healthier bones and claws, stronger teeth, and better digestion.

 For decades, the mighty egg was saddled with an unsavory reputation due to its high cholesterol content but in the year 2000, the American Heart Association turned the tables on its dietary guidelines and advised healthy humans that they could certainly eat an egg a day as a part of a complete and balanced diet – so why is there still any debate about our dogs doing the same?